Monday - Friday

 I have had a prior Adam's Apple/ Tracheal Shave ("thyroid chondroplasty"), can you take off more?
 Does this complicate the feminization procedure?

 A: A prior thyroid chondroplasty does make the CTA procedure a bit more complicated because of the scar tissue that develops in everyone.
 A prior successful thyroid chondroplasty will generally need to be revised if a CTA is done because the "Adam's Apple" is tipped forward as part of the CTA.
-I will revise the thyroid chondroplasty to be as cosmetic as possible; however, I am sometimes limited by the anatomy and previous scarring.
+The thyroid chondroplasty will be revised to be as cosmetic as possible; however, we are sometimes limited by the anatomy and previous scarring.
 Reasonable post-operative expectations are carefully explained during the pre-operative consultation.
 Approximately 20% of our clients have had a prior thyroid chondroplasty, so this is not an unusual situation.

 Can you re-use a prior scar?
 Do you use a "plastic surgery" type closure?